trifoil/TONK/README.md

 How it works :

-1) initial position
+1) Initial position
 At first, the hull and turret are facing random orientations.
-2) after moving the hull
+2) After moving the hull
 Both hull and gun have changed orientations.
-3) final position
+3) Final position
 The correction is updated to the motors command to match the predicted angle on the azimuth and elevation

 Of course, this algorithm works every time the loop starts